SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 <img src="https://cheorm.github.io/accompanying_blog_notes/GAN_Credit_Card_Fraud/GAN-Credit-Card-Fraud_output_49_0.png" width="100%" height="100%" />

 When the Lipschitz constraint was imposed, the generator's losses became significantly stable over epochs.
-This is good as it potentially signals the generator being given the opportunity to learn the real data's distribution more thoroughly and continuosly, avoiding a case of mode collapse.
-Had mode collapse occured, the generator's loss would have plunged signficantly downwards, or worse, occuring at a very early epoch.
+This is good as it potentially signals the generator being given the opportunity to learn the real data's distribution more thoroughly and continuously, avoiding a case of mode collapse.
+Had mode collapse occurred, the generator's loss would have plunged significantly downwards, or worse, occurring at a very early epoch.

 Like the standards set in the GAN implementation, the stable frame is found when 5% of the epochs' losses stabilise within +/-75% of 1 standard deviation from the median loss value.